ENG 5100 — Medieval Drama: Global Plays in Translation

 Annotated Bibliography

 This short assignment is really a companion to your final presentation — preparing the bibliography will be part of preparing the presentation (and the two can overlap as much as you feel is appropriate).
-The bibliography should include full references (in REED house style) to 4-6 sources relevant to the record(s) you chose to digitize, with short summaries (about 75-150 words each) of how and why these sources are relevant to your record(s); needless to say, you’ll have to read all of your chosen sources with enough care and attention that we’ll be able to ask you questions about them.
-The best choice of sources is to find and add any published material that engages directly with your record(s); failing that, search out publications that deal with topics or archives comparable to or resonant with what you’ve digitized.
+The bibliography should include full references to 4-6 sources relevant to the early play you’ve chosen to work with for your final project, with short summaries (about 75-150 words each) of how and why these sources are relevant to your record(s); needless to say, you’ll have to read all of your chosen sources with enough care and attention that we’ll be able to ask you questions about them.
 You’ll need to turn in your annotated bibliography at the same time that you give your final presentation.
+The grade for this small assignment is pass/fail: as long as there are at least four sources, summarized and submitted on time, you’ll pass.

 Schedule of Meetings and Readings